Charlie Hayes: Pittsburgh Pirates & New York Yankees (1996–1997)

+Hayes signed a four-year contract with the Pittsburgh Pirates.
 With the Pirates, he hit .248 over 128 games to begin the season.

 On August 30, 1996, the Pirates traded Hayes to the New York Yankees for a player to be named later, later choosing Chris Corn.

 Hayes hit .284 over 20 games for the Yankees during the season and was added to the postseason roster.
 He appeared in three games during the 1996 American League Division Series against the Texas Rangers and was one for seven with a run batted in.
 During the 1996 American League Championship Series against the Baltimore Orioles, Hayes played in four games and went one for seven with two walks.
 Hayes played in five of the six games in the 1996 World Series against the Atlanta Braves, collecting three hits and one run batted in, along with five strikeouts.
+Hayes scored the only run for either team in Game 5 of the series, crossing home plate in the top of the 4th inning via a double by Cecil Fielder.
 In Game 6 of the 1996 World Series, he caught Mark Lemke's pop up in foul territory behind third base to end the game and give the Yankees their first World Series championship since 1978.

 Hayes hit .258 over 100 games for the Yankees in 1997, including 53 runs batted in and 40 walks.
 In the 1997 American League Division Series against the Cleveland Indians, he went 5 for 15 with one run batted in.
 After the series, the Yankees traded Hayes to the Giants for Alberto Castillo and Chris Singleton.

-Later career

 San Francisco Giants (1998–1999)

-Hayes played in 111 games in 1998 and his batting average increased to .286 while hitting 12 home runs and driving in 62 runs.
+In 1998, Hayes played in 111 games and his batting average increased to .286 while hitting 12 home runs and driving in 62 runs.
 The next year, he saw his playing time decrease as he saw action in just 95 games, his lowest total since 1989.
 He finished the season with a dismal .205 average while collecting just 54 hits, then a career low.